-As my father would tell me, “Baboo, keep quiet.
+My father would tell me, “Baboo, keep quiet.

 At first, I was nervous to tell others about my hopes for the future and dreams that had yet to become clearly defined with an ultimate end goal to reach.

-But what I soon found out was, when I began sharing my dreams and hopes for the future, I was stone-walled.
+What I soon found out was that when I began sharing my dreams and hopes for the future, I was stone-walled.

 Had I only known what I do now, I would go about pursuing my dreams and hopes for the future in an entirely different way.

 Here are 4 reasons you should keep your goals to yourself: